 Hi there, I’m Becky!
-I’m 27 years old and a London-based food blogger, freelance writer and vlogger.
+I’m 27 years old and a London-based gluten free food blogger, freelance writer and vlogger.
 I’m half South-African, I love dogs way too much and I absolutely adore baking!

 I’m passionate about food and all things gluten free, dairy free and I follow a low FODMAP diet.
 I love sharing my free from recipes, vlogs and travel guides whilst sharing exciting new products and places to eat here on the blog.
 I even won a few blog awards in the last year or so – woo!